a-arev/airbnb/README.md

-# Data Analysis for Airbnbs in Rio de Janeiro
+# Airbnbs in Rio de Janeiro - Data Analysis
 ## Description
 This repo holds files and notebooks used to analyze a dataset from Airbnb.
 The dataset has app activity for Airbnb users in the city of Rio de Janeiro.
 The goal of this exercies is